krenalis/krenalis/doc/src/developers/app.md

 ```

 Then add a Go file to the new directory.
 For example copy the previous template file.

-As you can see, the template file embeds a SVG file, this is the icon that represent the connector.
-Choose an appropriate SVG icon and put it into the module directory.

 ### About the Connector